citp/privacy-policy-historical/r/re/rel/relevantradio.com.md

-> *The following text is extracted and transformed from the relevantradio.com privacy policy that was archived on 2016-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160507122834id_/http%3A//www.relevantradio.com/footer/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the relevantradio.com privacy policy that was archived on 2016-08-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160804194506id_/https%3A//relevantradio.com/footer/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement | Footer | Main Navigation
+# Privacy Statement | Footer

-##

 Relevant Radio® is committed to protecting your privacy.
 Relevant Radio is a general audience web site, intended for users of all ages.
 Personal information of all users is collected, used and disclosed as described in this Privacy Statement.